 - 1. A competent authority shall publish on its website notice of any decision to impose or renew any measure referred to in Articles 16 to 19. - 2.
-The notice shall specify at least details of: - (a) the measures imposed including the instruments and class of transactions to which they apply and the duration of the measures; - (b) the reasons why the competent authority believes it is necessary to impose the measures including the evidence supporting the reasons. - 3.
-A measure taken under Articles 16 to 19 shall take effect when the notice is published or at a time specified in the notice that is after its publication and shall only apply in relation to a transaction entered into after the measure takes effect.
+The notice shall specify at least details of: - (a) the measures imposed, including the instruments and classes of transactions to which they apply, and their duration; - (b) the reasons why the competent authority believes it is necessary to impose the measures including the evidence supporting those reasons.

+3. A measure under Articles 16 to 19 shall take effect when the notice is published or at a time specified in the notice that is after its publication and shall only apply in relation to a transaction entered into after the measure takes effect.